 TWINKLE also provides a dynamic mechanism for a security application to install its watchdog at any device needed.
-Unlike the manager or policy checker which can run at the central node, depending on the security application in question, the watchdog may need to run on arbitrary devices in the smart home.
+Unlike the manager or policy checker that can run at the central node, depending on the security application in question, the watchdog may need to run on arbitrary devices in the smart home.
 To cater to this need, TWINKLE deploys a lightweight process called elf at each device that may be a candidate for running a watchdog of a security application.
 When the TWINKLE framework deploys a new security application and needs to run the watchdog code of the application at a device, TWINKLE can communicate with the elf on the device to ship, install, and eventually run the watchdog code on the device.
-While the watchdog is lightweight, especially compared to traditional methods, installing it on extremely resource-constrained devices may not be possible.
-This situation is discussed in more detail in Section 6.